Spread of the corona virus in LatviaCurrently: 29.8 new infections per day per 100,000 inhabitants

+The inhabitants of Latvia are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Latvia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 17th, 2020, 1494 infected persons and 36 deaths have been reported in the country.
-The first confirmed infections were reported on March 2nd, 2020, which is the date of the official notification.
+By December 2nd, 2020, 17687 infected persons and 210 deaths have been reported in the country.
+The first confirmed infections were reported on March 3rd, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 29th with 71 new infected persons.
+The country reached its peak so far on November 27th with 898 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.